Trump berates Qatar as Gulf stand-off escalates

 "The blockade is hindering US military actions in the region and the campaign against ISIS," Tillerson warned.

-Previously, US officers had denied the blockade was a problem, but Pentagon spokesman Captain Jeff Davis said the "evolving situation is hindering our ability to plan for longer-term military operations."
+Although US officers had previously denied the blockade was a problem, Pentagon spokesman Captain Jeff Davis said the "evolving situation is hindering our ability to plan for longer-term military operations."

 FAMILIES SEPARATED